Nilkh/command-line/README.md

      -d Attempt to remove directories as well as other types of files.
      ...
 ```
-Let's break down each section on this manual page.
+Let's break down each section on this manual page:

-* Name - The name of the command, followed by a one-line decryption of what it does.
+- **Name:** The name of the command, followed by a brief description of what it does.
-* Synopsis - A formal description of how to run it and what command line options it takes.
+- **Synopsis:** A formal description of how to run the command and what command line options it accepts.
-* Description - A textual description of the functioning of the command.
+- **Description:** A textual description of how the command works.

-If you take a look at the Synopsis it tells us exactly how to use this rm command.
-Let's use this to craft a command to remove a directory called removeMe:
+In the Synopsis section, you can see how to use the rm command.
+Let's use this information to remove a directory called "removeMe":

 `rm -d removeMe`
+Here's the breakdown of the command:

-Start with the command, `rm`
+- Start with the command, `rm`.
-We need to use the option, or flag, -d because this is a directory and by default the `rm` command only removes files
+- Use the option or flag, `-d`, because this is a directory.
+By default, the `rm` command only removes files.
-Pass in the directory you want to remove
+- Provide the name of the directory you want to remove.
-*Note: In the synopsis section you see [-dfiPRrvW] these are commonly called flags.
-Each one of these flags descriptions are in the description section of the manual*
+*Note: In the Synopsis section, you see `[-dfiPRrvW]`.
+These are commonly called flags.
+You can find the description of each flag in the Description section of the manual.*

 ## Cheat Sheet
 ### Group Activity

-Let's get familiar with some common commands and create a cheat sheet to use while we move through this lesson.
+Let's familiarize ourselves with some common commands and create a cheat sheet for reference throughout this lesson.
 Open [cheatSheet.md](cheatSheet.md) and complete each section.
 We already went over rm so it's already completed for you.

 ## Exploring the File System